GEAR LISt and

 Gloves: summer = fingerless, with padded palms) to protect your hands from sunburn, slippage, and vibration.

 You may like to invest in some anti-chafing balm.
-Chamois cream is excellent.
+Chamois cream is excellent for your nether regions.

 What to carry